 Is your air conditioner A/C not working or blowing hot air?
-The Air Conditioner system can get very complicated in cars but that doesn’t mean that you can’t perform some troubleshooting yourself.
+The Air Conditioner system can get very complicated in cars, but that doesn’t mean that you can’t perform some troubleshooting yourself.
 Maybe even charge the A/C system if needed.
-This article will provide an overview of the A/C system, common problems and repairs that you can perform on your own.
-While the pictures on this article are of Mercedes Benz cars, this guide is written to apply to all makes and models.
+This article will overview the A/C system, common problems, and repairs you can perform independently.
+While the pictures in this article are of Mercedes Benz cars, this guide is written to apply to all makes and models.

 - A/C Blowing Warm Air